Academic Year English as a Second Language

 Full-credit Day Classes: Fall, Winter, and Spring Terms

-Three courses are offered for intermediate-advanced level students (TOEFL minimum 520 paper-based; 190 computer-based) in the fall, winter, and spring:
+Three courses are offered for advanced level students (TOEFL minimum 520 paper-based; 68 internet-based) in the fall, winter, and spring:

 ENG 101: English as a Second Language (1.00-3.00 credit hours)

 Introduction to American academic English for non-native English speakers with special attention to speaking and listening skills, adapting to American culture, vocabulary building, and idiom practice.
-Terms offered: Fall (10-233k term: Sept.-Nov.)
+Terms offered: Fall (10-week term: Sept.-Nov.)

 ENG 103: English as a Second Language II (1.00-3.00 credit hours)

 Advanced practice in writing, reading, speaking, and listening skills in American English for non-native speakers.
 Focus on essay writing, readings in American culture, vocabulary, and idiom practice.
 Terms offered: Winter (10-week term: Jan-Mar.)

 ENG 105: English as a Second Language III (1.00-3.00 credit hours)